 We know that as a supervisor, you want to do right by your employees.
 You want to develop them, watch them grow, and help them progress in their careers.
 However, sometimes what we do (or the way we supervise) doesn’t match what the employee needs.
 You have to meet employees where they are.
-Here are a couple of different scenarios to consider.
+Here are a couple of different scenarios to consider when developing employees.

 Or it could be the opposite.
 Let’s say you’re training that tenured employee we just talked about.
 Maybe you’re providing step-by-step instructions, but the employee is more hands-on, and just wants to dive in and learn his/her own way.
 It’s important to find out what they already know, how they prefer to learn, and then work to fill in the blanks.